HIV treatment and an undetectable viral load to prevent HIV transmission

 Guidelines, position papers and consensus statements

-Expert Consensus: Viral Load and Risk of HIV Transmission – Institut National de Santé Publique du Quebec (INSPQ)
+Expert Consensus: Viral Load and the Risk of HIV Transmission – Institut National de Santé Publique du Quebec (INSPQ)

 Consolidated guidelines on HIV prevention, diagnosis, treatment and care for key populations – World Health Organization (WHO)